CTA - The International Standard

 All four bodies share a commitment to increasing public understanding of tax matters and to engaging with legislators and tax authorities in pursuit of a tax system which works efficiently and effectively for all concerned - taxpayers, their advisers and the authorities.

 CTAs are required by their code of practice to only practice in areas in which they have expertise, geographically and technically.
 For example, a CTA practising in the UK and advising on corporate taxes is required to have expert knowledge of the UK corporate tax system.
-A CTA practising in Ireland, Australia or Hong Kong and advising on corporate taxes is required to have expert knowledge of the corporate tax system in the relevant jurisdiction.
+A CTA practising in Ireland, Australia or Hong Kong and or South Africa and advising on corporate taxes is required to have expert knowledge of the corporate tax system in the relevant jurisdiction.

 Whether you are an employer or a taxpayer seeking expert advice, you can be reassured that when you hire a CTA you will be taking on a tax professional who has proved themselves to be of the highest calibre.

 If you are a professional body and are interested in applying for a CTA licence, please get in touch to discuss the opportunity further, and the likely fee for the assessment of your application.